FrancesCoronel/personal-website-v3/_posts/2015-03-28-my-top-3-productivity-apps.md

 3. Rename Multiple Photos
 -------------------------

-Okay, this one’s pretty obvious.
+Okay, this one's pretty obvious.

-You know when you have a ton of cool wallpapers you just downloaded and they’re all named something crappy like `1250x1280` or something?
+You know when you have a ton of cool wallpapers you just downloaded and they're all named something crappy like `1250x1280` or something?

-So now you have 30+ wallpaper images in your `Downloads` folder and because you’re OCD, you start to rename each image one by one to an appropriate title like `Wallpaper - 1`…
+So now you have 30+ wallpaper images in your `Downloads` folder and because you're OCD, you start to rename each image one by one to an appropriate title like `Wallpaper - 1`…

 **Say no more!
 Automator to the rescue!**